alextecplayz/alextecplayz.github.io/about.md

     <tr>
       <td><strong>AGAINST</strong></td>
       <td>Unschooling, especially radical unschooling</td>
-      <td><a href="/post/2024/10/14/Unschooling-rabbithole.html"><strong>Unschooling can be detrimental to your child’s education.</strong></a> A proper curriculum cannot be replaced by simply giving your child a device and letting them choose what to learn.
+      <td><strong>Unschooling can be detrimental to your child’s education.</strong> A proper curriculum cannot be replaced by simply giving your child a device and letting them choose what to learn.
 Some argue against conformity, suggesting that children shouldn’t have to follow classroom norms, especially those with ADHD.
 However, learning to adapt to societal expectations is essential for functioning in society.
 While there are exceptions for neurodivergent children, it’s crucial to ensure they receive a structured education, whether through Special Ed Schools or homeschooling with a proper curriculum and qualified teachers, rather than relying on apps or unqualified ‘educators’.
 Some may claim that real-life experiences, like grocery shopping, can teach valuable skills.
 However, foundational subjects like math should be taught in a structured environment, building on what they learn in school. <br><br> <strong>Research shows that unschooled children often perform worse than their peers who follow a structured curriculum in key areas like reading, writing, and math.</strong> <a href="https://files.eric.ed.gov/fulltext/EJ1363975.pdf">American Families’ Attitudes to Unschooling - A National Survey</a> <br><br> Studies indicate that unschooling does not consistently provide equitable educational experiences.
 For instance, Martin-Chang et al. (2011) found that children educated without structured lesson plans performed worse than those in public schools. <br><br> The notion that children shouldn’t learn subjects they dislike, such as math, is misguided.
 A basic education, including math, language, history, and science, is essential.
 These subjects cannot be replaced by informal experiences or apps; they should complement formal education. <br><br> Proposing to abolish education systems is a privileged stance.
 Instead of discarding them, we should work towards reforming and improving these systems for everyone. <br><br> Radical unschooling advocates often misunderstand the role of education.
 It’s vital to ensure children receive proper instruction, especially in critical developmental periods.
 If you believe your education system is lacking, advocate for change rather than abandonment. <br><br> <strong>Be cautious of radical unschoolers; their approach may not be in your child’s best interest.</strong> I hope the trend of unschooling fades away in favor of more effective educational practices.</td>
     </tr>
     <tr>
       <td><strong>IMPARTIAL</strong></td>